-How an Intelligent Front Door Helps You Ease into AI
+How an Intelligent Front Door Helps with AI Implementation

-This blog was adapted from our November 2017 webinar, Designing a Self-Service Strategy With Your Customers & Agents in Mind, where we identified the Intelligent Front Door as a great way to practically introduce AI to your contact center.
+This blog was adapted from our November 2017 webinar, Designing a Self-Service Strategy With Your Customers & Agents in Mind, where we identified the Intelligent Front Door as a great way to practically introduce AI to your call center automation strategy.

 “The process of determining what to automate can be a journey because there are so many places to start.
 I am going to show and discuss a small roadmap example that’s universal to any type of business.
 A few real-world examples of where to start with AI are an intelligent front door, authentication, and payments and collections.
 These are typical opportunities for AI-powered customer service in your call center.
 You can start with any of those solutions, and they can all blend together.

-An intelligent front door is what you would think of as a traditional IVR replacement.
-An intelligent front door allows you to have the ease of conversational communication with your customers as a first touch, which is really important for easing into AI and helping the customer feel comfortable with it.
+An intelligent front door is what you would think of as a replacement for traditional IVR automation.
+An intelligent front door allows you to have the ease of conversational communication with your customers as a first touch, which is really important for easing into AI-powered customer service and helping the customer feel comfortable with it.
 In addition, it really helps your business because there’s an opportunity for your agents to know the intent of the caller right up front, allow for proper routing, and eliminate frustration.
 When customers call in and their option isn’t one of the menu items, it is really frustrating.
 Having that intelligent conversation at the beginning and simply asking, “How can I help you?” is a much more effortless experience for the customer.
 You capture the intent right up front to put the customer at ease and make them feel comfortable on the phone.
 We have a couple of examples of how this is being used today.